Protocol Security19 min read

 Configure OT monitoring alerts mapped to ATT&CK for ICS techniques:

-T0840 Network Connection Enumeration: Alert on Function Code 0x2B (Read Device Identification) from non-authorized sources, and on sequential read operations spanning large address ranges.
+T0840 Network Connection Enumeration: Alert on Read Device Identification requests from non-authorized sources, and on sequential read operations spanning large address ranges.

-T0843 Program Download: Alert on Modbus write operations to logic storage address ranges (vendor-specific, e.g., FC 0x42/0x66 on Modicon) from any source.
+T0843 Program Download: Alert on Modbus write operations to logic storage address ranges (vendor-specific, e.g., extended function codes on Modicon) from any source.

 T0855 Unauthorized Command Message: Alert on write function codes (0x05, 0x06, 0x0F, 0x10) from sources other than authorized clients.